Genusbiz/docs/users/analyze-report-and-discover/data-marts/data-mart-loading.md

 **Load Parallel**: Reloading a data mart in parallel lets the new instance load while the old instance continues to run.
 After the new instance has finished loading, the system will route all later requests to it.
 The old instance will be taken down and destroyed.
 The upside to this strategy is obviously that the data mart will be continously accessible.
 The downside is that you require more resources on your server to be able to spin up 2 instances at the same time.
 If parallel loading is disabled, the data mart will be unavailable while the new instance is loading.

 ## Auto Load
 Loads a new instance of the data mart if it is not already running.
 The data mart will start to load at any time of the day regardless of the reload schedule settings.
-It is possible to specify that the data mart not should be loaded in given time intervals, such as during nightly import jobs.
+To prevent that the data mart is automatically loaded in a given time period, such as during nightly import jobs, you can specify one or more time intervals where the scheduler not should attempt to load the data mart.

 ## Freshness vs loading time
 A data mart represents a snapshot of the source data at a given time, running in-memory on a server node.
 How often this snapshot should be refreshed will depend on a combination of business requirements, expected loading times and the amount of server resources available.
 Reloading a heavy data mart too frequently may hurt performance on the server, while to infrequent reloads may result in stale data.